Aperiodic and linearly repetitive Lorentz gases of finite horizon are not exponentially mixing

 This paper is organized as follows.
-In \S \ref{sec:backDelone} we review aperiodic Delone sets and the structure of pattern spaces.
-In \S \ref{sec:ALG} we recall the setup of aperiodic Lorentz gases from \cite{TZ:ALG1} and their relation to aperiodic Delone sets.
-In \S \ref{sec:LRS} we recall relevant facts about the structure of linearly repetitive Delone sets, following mostly the results of \cite{AC:tower, ACCDP:LR}.
-Sections \ref{sec:Far} and \ref{sec:nonFast} show how the structure of pattern spaces of linearly repetitive aperiodic sets prohibit fast mixing, that is, they give the proof of the main result.
+In \S \ref{sec:backDelone} we review aperiodic Delone multisets and the structure of pattern spaces.
+In \S \ref{sec:ALG} we recall the setup of aperiodic Lorentz gases from \cite{TZ:ALG1} and their relation to aperiodic Delone multisets.
+In \S \ref{sec:LRS} we recall relevant facts about the structure of linearly repetitive Delone multisets, following mostly the results of \cite{AC:tower, ACCDP:LR}, and state our technical Hypothesis \ref{hyp:1}.
+Sections \ref{sec:Far} and \ref{sec:nonFast} show how the structure of pattern spaces of linearly repetitive aperiodic sets prohibits fast mixing, that is, they give the proof of the main result. \begin{ack} We thank Daniel Coronel for helpful insights on our Hypothesis \ref{hyp:1}.
+This work was partially supported by the Simons Collaboration Grant 712227. \end{ack}